 Professor Kim joined Baruch College as an Assistant Professor of Accountancy in the fall of 2016.
 His research interests are in the areas of corporate governance and financial accounting.
 He teaches intermediate financial accounting.

 Did the 1999 NYSE and NASDAQ listing standard changes on audit committee composition benefit investors? (with April Klein).
-Forthcoming at The Accounting Review, November 2017, pp. 187–212.
+The Accounting Review, November 2017, pp. 187–212.